Stress is part of the universal human experience.

 o matter who we are and where we come from, we all experience stress in a variety of ways.
 In fact, stress is such a part of the fabric of our daily lives that we are often blind to the impacts it has on our health and wellbeing.
 But like it or not, our bodies and nervous systems take a beating everyday.

-Whether it is ongoing financial concerns, workplace duress, relationship struggles, or the overwhelm of being a working parent trying to meet the needs of your family, the strain of modern life can be constant and insidious.
-Add to that the growing recognition of the impact early childhood adversity has on overall health and wellness, and the prevalence of Adverse Childhood Experiences (ACE’s) in Western culture, and we have a certain recipe for nervous system dysregulation.
+Whether it is ongoing financial concerns, workplace duress, relationship struggles, the overwhelm of being a working parent trying to meet the needs of your family, or the toxicity of negotiating micro and macro experiences of systemic oppression, the strain of modern life can be constant and insidious.
+Add to that the growing recognition of the impact early childhood adversity has on overall health and wellness, and the prevalence of Adverse Childhood Experiences (ACE’s) in Western culture, and we have a certain recipe for nervous system imbalances and overwhelm.

 The problem is that our bodies and our nervous systems were designed to manage occasional stressors and bring them to swift resolution.
-Instead we are living in a deluge of chronic stress often for decades at a time.
+Instead we are living in a deluge of chronic, toxic stress often for decades at a time.

 There are many ways that habituated and prolonged stress can disrupt our bodies’ balance.
 Stress is predominantly a physiological phenomenon.
 Our bodies respond to any stressor by triggering changes in the musculoskeletal system.
 Have you ever noticed that when you are exposed to a loud noise or a startling experience, your body flexes in on itself?
 Or perhaps you have had the experience during the course of a busy day sitting in front of your computer and noticing that your shoulders are curled forward and your chest caved in.
 Our bodies have a natural reflex to protect themselves by moving into flexion whenever they feel the effects of stress or any perceived threat.
 This is the body’s way of protecting its underbelly, the vulnerable area of the abdomen where our vital organs are housed.